Chart Color Schemes

 Residential development activity is lower than average in Edgewater according to AreaSearch's national comparison of local real estate markets

-Future projections estimate an addition of 309 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, intensifying buyer competition and underpinning price growth.
+Future projections show Edgewater adding 314 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development